chuk-chuk/management-system/README.md

 ### `npm test`

 Launches the test runner in the interactive watch mode.

-## User stories

-- I can see a list of existing users
-- I can see a list of existing groups
-- I can create users
-- I can create groups
-- I can assign users to a group they aren’t already part of
-- I can remove users from a group
-- I can delete groups when they no longer have members
-- I can delete users
-- I can see "group detail page" where it is possible to see a list of all users in a given group
-- I can see "user detail page" where it is possible to see a list of all groups ids

 Notes: On the `UserDetails` page you will find the ids of the groups, logic for displaying groups names and removing items is very similar to the one in the `GroupDetails` page.
 See for reference.